jangroth/aws-certification-notes/devops-engineer-professional.md

 the configurations specified in your internal guidelines.
 This enables you to simplify compliance auditing, security analysis, change management, and operational troubleshooting.

+* Evaluate your AWS resource configurations for desired settings.
+* Get a snapshot of the current configurations of the supported resources that are associated with your AWS account.
+* Retrieve configurations of one or more resources that exist in your account.
+* Retrieve historical configurations of one or more resources.
+* Receive a notification whenever a resource is created, modified, or deleted.
+* View relationships between resources.
+For example, you might want to find all resources that use a particular security group.

+### Config Rules
+* Evaluate the configuration settings of AWS resources
+* A AWS Config rule represents your ideal configuration settings
+* Predefined rules called *managed rules* to help you get started
+* Can also create *custom rules*
+* AWS Config continuously tracks the configuration changes that occur among your resources
+	* Checks whether these changes violate any of the conditions in your rules.
+	* If a resource violates a rule, AWS Config flags the resource and the rule as *noncompliant*.
+* Can remediate using AWS Systems Manager Automation Documents

+### Automation
+* SNS notification on Config events (cannot configure which events)
+* CloudWatch events to observe specific events/rules

+### Aggregation
+An aggregator is an AWS Config resource type that collects AWS Config configuration and compliance data from the following:
+* Multiple accounts and multiple regions.
+* Single account and multiple regions.
+* An organization in AWS Organizations and all the accounts in that organization.

 ---

 <a name="4_11"></a>